Small arms and support weapons

 Heckler & Koch

-The powerful L1A1 12.7mm (.50) Heavy Machine Gun (HMG) is an updated version of the Browning M2 Fifty-cal - recognised as one of the finest heavy machine guns ever developed.
+The powerful L111A1 12.7mm (.50) Heavy Machine Gun (HMG) is an updated version of the Browning M2 Fifty-cal - recognised as one of the finest heavy machine guns ever developed.

-The HMG provides integral close-range support from a ground-mount tripod or fitted to a Land Rover using the Weapon Mount Installation Kit (WMIK) and a variety of sighting systems.
+The HMG provides integral close-range support from a ground-mount tripod or fitted to a vehicle, using a variety of sighting systems.
 The performance of the HMG has recently been enhanced with a new 'soft mount', to limit recoil and improve accuracy, and a quick-change barrel.

 The HMG provides the commander with added capability at greater ranges (1500-2000m) when support from armoured vehicles is not available.